 Each school or college has a designated point of contact who works with the Office of Postdoctoral Affairs to assist postdocs, faculty and staff in helping postdocs get the support they need.

-- School of Medicine (VU) – Kathy Gould, Senior Associate Dean for Senior Associate Dean for Biomedical Research, Education, and Career Development • 615-343-9502
+- School of Medicine (VU) – Kathy Gould, Senior Associate Dean for Senior Associate Dean for Biomedical Research Education and Training, 615-343-9502

 - School of Medicine (VUMC) – Amy Martinez, Office of Research, VUMC, 615-875-0740